kvande/docker-img/compose/gitlab/Readme.md

-# How to, hopefully, get this running on a Windows pc
+# How to get this running on a Windows pc

-See 'Setup a runner' 4] before starting, it might break everything

-## Setup web
+## Setup gitlab web

 1] Start out with running the docker-compose-web file
     . but first alter the Windows specific path in it